AuraOne / Resources / AuraOne Open

 Diff: compare rubric versions semantically, then see which held-out samples changed behavior.
 The goal is not just "what text changed?"
 The real question is "what broke or improved because the text changed?"

 Export: generate rubric-spec, judge cards, eval-run manifests, conformance badges, and framework adapters for tools such as lm-eval-harness, Inspect, OpenAI Evals, Promptfoo, and Hugging Face Hub metadata.
-When a team needs hosted collaboration or expert review at scale, the app can create an AuraOne intake packet after an explicit preview.
+When a team needs hosted collaboration or expert review at scale, the app can create an AuraOne intake export after an explicit preview.

 The trust model